Dissipative binding of atoms by non-conservative forces: Methods

-The zero-energy eigenstate of $H_\text{eff}$ corresponds to the dark state $\ket{\psi_\mathrm{dark}}$ if its dissipation vanishes, i.e., $\langle c_n^\dagger c_n^{\phantom{\dagger}}\rangle = 0$.
-In the non-interacting but resonant case, $\delta(r) \equiv \Delta = 0$, the dark state for each atom is given by $(\ket{1}-\ket{3})/\sqrt{2}$.
-Taking the coupling to translation via the Doppler effect into account retains this dark state and gives rise to the well-known velocity-selective CPT \cite{Aspect1988}.
-In contrast, here we consider the regime where the kinetic energy is small compared to the dipolar interaction between the atoms, which in turn is small compared to both the laser driving and the decay, i.e., $(\hbar k)^2/2m \ll \Delta, \delta(r) \ll \gamma,\Omega_\pm$.
-In the limit of infinite mass $m$, we find via perturbation theory that the dissipation has a minimum when the atoms are separated by a distance $r_d$ where the dipolar interaction $\delta(r)$ destructively interferes with the detuning $\Delta$ the most,

-Here $d$ is the dipole moment of state $\ket{1}$, $\varepsilon_0$ the vacuum permittivity, and $\hbar$ Planck's constant.
-While there is still some residual dissipation for atoms confined to the vicinity of $r_d$, the probability to find the atoms separated by $r_d$ is strongly enhanced.
-Such a confinement of the atoms amounts to the formation of a dissipative bond.
-Additional perturbations arising due to a finite mass lead to a stationary state that exhibits a distribution of distances sharply centered around $r_d$ rather than a single fixed distance.

-We now turn to numerical simulations to confirm the existence of the dissipative bond.
-We solve the quantum master equation, Eq.~(\ref{eq:MasterEq}), using the wave-function Monte-Carlo method \cite{DalibardPRL92}.
-During the time evolution the atomic positions are redistributed by the kinetic energy and photon recoil, and the atomic population is accumulated in the vicinity of $r_d$ on a fast timescale of a few tens of $\gamma^{-1}$.
-For an ensemble of atoms with randomly distributed initial conditions we observe the appearance of a quasi-stationary distribution strongly peaked around $r_d$, see Fig.~\ref{fig:disturb}.
-The results presented in Fig.~\ref{fig:disturb} correspond to a state after the evolution time of $75~\gamma^{-1}$, averaged over 250 realizations with random initial conditions.
-In each realization two atoms are confined in a one-dimensional box $L\sim 6 r_d$, which corresponds to the three-dimensional particle density of $3\times 10^{11}$~cm$^{-3}$.
+The results presented in Fig.~\ref{fig:distrib} correspond to a state after the evolution time of $4.6~\mu$s, averaged over 250 realizations with random initial conditions.
+In each realization two atoms are confined in a one-dimensional box $L\sim 6\,r_\text{d}$, which corresponds to the three-dimensional particle density of $3\times 10^{11}$~cm$^{-3}$.
+The initial state was chosen as a quasi-thermal distribution of Gaussian wavepackets having an initial momentum of $4\,\hbar k_r$, where $k_r$ is the recoil momentum.

-For even longer times the spatial distribution of the atoms appears to evolve towards a completely delocalized equal-weight superposition of positions compatible with a relative distance $r_d\approx 500\,\mathrm{nm}$.
-This constitutes evidence that in the long-time limit the state corresponding to the dissipative bond is a nearly pure state with a low entropy.
-Once the dissipative bond has been formed, it is possible to further reduce the probability of subsequent spontaneous decay events by decreasing the Rabi frequencies $\Omega_\pm$.
-This leads to an effective decay rate $\gamma_\text{eff} =\gamma p_2 $, with $p_2$ the total probability of any of the atoms being in state $\ket{2}$.
-We find that the reduction of the Rabi frequencies does not lead to a significant increase of the spread about $r_d$, and that lifetimes of the bound state exceeding $\gamma_\text{eff}^{-1} \approx 0.1\,\mathrm{s}$ can be achieved.